tinninr/Gaussian-Plume-Model/README.md

 # Air Pollution Modelling with the Gaussian Plume Model

 This project explores how pollutants disperse from an industrial stack using the Gaussian plume model, implemented in Python.
+It evaluates how atmospheric stability and wind speed affect pollutant concentration and assesses compliance at different receptor locations.

 ---